nathanrhead/reading-notes/Code-201/week1/class03.md

         3. Blur distance: "If omitted, the shadow is a solid line like a border."
         4. Spread of shadow: "If used, a positive value will cause the shadow to expand in all directions, and a negative value will make it contract."
         4. "The inset keyword can also be used before these values to create an inner-shadow."
+    G. Rounded corners: the border-radius property (The value indicates the size of the radius in pixels.)

 III.
 Set margins and padding for boxes